dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Build the documentation and ensure that the new use case file is displayed and the formatting looks correct.
-The python packages sphinx, sphinx-gallery (0.6 or higher), and sphinx_rtd_theme are required to build.
+The Python packages sphinx, sphinx-gallery (0.6 or higher), and sphinx_rtd_theme are required to build.
 There is a conda environment called sphinx_env available on some of the NCAR development machines that can be used::